....There is something organic, wholesome, and old fashion about baking a squash

 Use a fork to poke small holes into the inside of the squash.

-Warm the coconut oil in the microwave or on the stove.
+Warm the coconut oil in the microwave or on the stove until it's liquid.

-Sprinkle the squash with cinnamon, maple syrup, warmed coconut oil, salt and pepper.
+Sprinkle the squash with cinnamon, maple syrup, the warmed coconut oil, salt, and pepper.

-Bake at 350 degrees for another 30-45 minutes or until the squash is soft.
+Bake at 350 degrees Fahrenheit (175 degrees Celsius) for another 30-45 minutes or until the squash is soft and easily pierced with a fork.